MM vs MC Cartridges Explained

 MM Sound Signature

-- smooth and relaxed presentation
+- Smooth and relaxed midrange presentation

 MC Sound Signature

-- wider, more open soundstage
+- Wider, more layered soundstage

 Electrical Differences Between MM and MC Designs